 Once Monmouth College receives the results of your FAFSA, your individual file will be reviewed and a financial aid package prepared specifically for you.

-This usually begins by March 1st of each year and continues on a rolling basis throughout the spring.
+This will begin approximately November 1st of each year and continues on a rolling basis throughout the spring.
 After reviewing the package, you have the opportunity to accept or reject each individual type of assistance being offered.

 Below is a timeline that will help keep you on task as you progress through the next several months.

 Apply for Admission to Monmouth College.
 Be sure to include ACT/SAT test scores and your official grade transcripts.

 After October 1